-The discount rate used to measure the total pension liability was 7.65%.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
+The discount rate used to measure the total pension liability was 7.15% for the Plan.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for the plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.65 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
-The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
+Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+The cash flows used in the testing were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
+The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained from the CalPERS website under the GASB 68 section.